 40th Anniversary celebratory dinner in 2017 attended by 144 supporters and hospital staff with guest speakers Christopher Dean Hart recalling the Friends’ founding and Richard Haynes, then BEH Clinical Director, responding with grateful thanks to the Friends.

-Modernisation of the Friends’ Rules in 2017 (with Charity Commission approval) and a review of all the trustees’ governance procedures including the process for approving and paying grants, investment and reserve policies, role descriptions and terms of reference for all sub-committees.
-Compliance with new General Data Protection Regulation in 2018.
+Modernisation of the Friends’ Rules in 2017 (with Charity Commission approval) and a review of all the trustees’ governance procedures, policies, role descriptions and sub-committee terms of reference.

 Major grants included the purchase and maintenance contracts for a HRT3 Rostock Cornea Module Confocal Microscope, a Forus Neo Portable Wide-angled Retinal Camera (cost shared with Above & Beyond) and a Keeler portable slit lamp, two ophthalmoscopes and a tonometer (all in a carry case for emergency use in any Bristol hospital).

 After 43 years as Secretary, Dinah Harrison became the Friends’ eighth Chairman and Wendy Beatty became our third Secretary.